 Built by the Hunslet Engine Company, Leeds in 1954, this 2-6-2 tank was the last of a line of similar locomotives supplied to the Sierra Leone Railway where it worked on various duties in and around Freetown.
 The leading and trailing trucks, together with a short fixed wheelbase enable it to negotiate the line’s sharp curves without difficulty, and it has been a superb performer on the W&L since it first entered traffic here in 1978.
-The locomotive very nearly went for scrap in 1975 after her railway closed, but was rescued in the nick of time from the torch and repatriated from West Africa to the W&L. No. 14 was withdrawn from service in early 2010 needing a new boiler and at the time of writing is on display at the National Railway Museum, Shildon.
+The locomotive very nearly went for scrap in 1975 after her railway closed, but was rescued in the nick of time from the torch and repatriated from West Africa to the W&L. No. 14 was withdrawn from service in early 2010 needing a new boiler and is now waiting for overhaul.

 No. 8 Dougal

 This little engine was built by Andrew Barclay & Sons Co.
 Ltd. of Kilmarnock in 1946 for the then extensive narrow gauge system in the Provan Gasworks of Glasgow Corporation which closed in 1958.
 Its low design reflects the need to work in the very restricted confines of the retort houses, nevertheless a machine of very attractive proportions has resulted.
 It was rescued from scrap in 1961 and came to the railway in 1969, first steaming in 1975.

 The locomotive was withdrawn from service in 2014 requiring significant boiler repairs.